macrocosme/macrocosme.github.io/_posts/2016-03-04-Paper-Writing.md

 ---
 layout: post
-title: Writing a paper takes time
+title: Writing a scientific paper takes time
 ---

  I have been working on an article for my current project for a few weeks now.
 Writing takes time.
 And effort.